Table of Contents

-With Blender 2.8+ the available engines used for live preview and offline rendering have been updated to include two new options that accompany Cycles, Eevee and Workbench, in favour of removing Blender Render and Blender Game (game engine), both now obsolete.
+For newer versions of Blender the available engines used for live preview and offline rendering have been updated to include two new options that accompany Cycles, Eevee and Workbench, in favour of removing Blender Render and Blender Game (game engine), which are both now obsolete.

 Design note: both Eevee and Cycles are equally capable of providing real-time previews, however, Cycles is more resource hungry due its accuracy calculating and rendering object shading, shadows and transparency – in switching to Cycles additional options may become available depending on graphic card and/or system capabilities.